General Website Info

 Alternative Text (Alt Text)

-Alt text refers to the most basic and important information of an image.
+Alt text refers to descriptive text that conveys the meaning and context of an image; typically, the most basic and important information.
 It is included to ensure screen reader users can access the image information, and in case the image fails to load on a page (this text will appear in its place).
 Search engines also use alt text when ranking web pages on their search results page.

 Alt Text Best Practices